aleahy/hood-app/README.md

 * Mysql

 ### Installation
-1. Clone this git repository to a local folder.
+1. Clone this git repository to a local folder and cd into the folder.
 2. Install the packages with composer
 ```bash
 composer install